 - a holiday favorite!

 These basic ingredients can be easily found in your local grocery store.
-They resemble a caramel apple dump cake recipe, but the results are surprising!
+This recipe resembles my pumpkin pie dump cake, but you'll be surprised at the flavor!

 See recipe card for quantities.